-The town of Hillsborough filed a complaint this week against Florence Fang, a media mogul who purchased the orange-and-purple, bulbous-shaped house in 2017.
+The town of Hillsborough filed a complaint this week against Florence Fang, a media mogul who purchased the colorful, bulbous-shaped house in 2017.

 The complaint was filed after she failed to comply with the panel’s order to remove the features.

-Fang is a former publisher of The San Francisco Examiner.
-Her grandson said in a statement that his grandmother “will fight to save the Flintstone House.”
+Fang’s grandson told KPIX-TV that his grandmother “will fight to save the Flintstone House.”